Nurou/ot-harjoitustyo/studyTracker/documentation/architecture.md

 ### Tests

-The tests could perhaps have been more extensive and covered more unexpected events.
-More importantly, the tests could have been automated.
+The tests could have been more extensive and covered edgier cases.